(Foreword: This is a continuation of our letter-response to Nick, the Diabetic regarding his concerns on choosing the good habits for diabetics.)

 DEAR Nick, the Diabetic,

-Now, here are more good things which you think would help you in your crusade against diabetes, but, the truth is they are not really helping you, but instead pushing your health to risk.
+Here are more habits which you think would help you in your battle with Diabetes, but, the truth is they are really putting you at the end of the rope clinging for your life instead.

 Latest issues of SunStar Davao also available on your mobile phones, laptops, and tablets.
 Subscribe to our digital editions at epaper.sunstar.com.ph and get a free seven-day trial.